Last week, hundreds of students from around the world checked in for...

 Elective classes are specialized courses that students in the 12 Week Full Time Semester programs take in addition to their Core classes.
-Students in the Super Intensive Program (EN050) take two electives, while students in the Intensive Program (EN020) take one elective.
+Students in the Intensive Program (EN020) take one elective class, while students in the Super Intensive Program (EN050) take two elective classes.
 Elective classes meet in the afternoon, after morning Core classes.

 The purpose of Elective classes are to: